ICD10 Code for Hypokalemia: Understanding the Diagnosis Code E87.6

 • Excessive loss through the gastrointestinal tract, such as vomiting or diarrhea

-• Medications, particularly diuretics prescribed for hypertension or heart failure
+• Medications, particularly diuretics prescribed for hypertension or heart failure, excessive intake of insulin or salbutamol

 • Chronic kidney conditions, which can impair the body’s ability to retain potassium